 8 reasons the resurrection matters more than you think

-In our drive to make everything cross-centered, have accidentally forgotten the resurrection?
+In our drive to make everything cross-centered, have we forgotten the empty tomb?

 I had a conversation with a close friend a few years ago, and he asked me a question that I chewed on for days afterward: Do those of us who adhere to the doctrines of grace tend to downplay the resurrection of Christ?
 Do we, in our drive to make everything gospel-centered and cross-saturated unintentionally underemphasize the final miracle in the doctrines of grace, the vindication of the Son by the Father in the empty tomb?